 Impact factors can be measured in terms of individual journal title and individual authors.
 These measures are sometimes referred to as bibliometrics.
-The Library holds a training course to introduce bibliometrics to researchers.
+The Library holds a Library Training Courses to researchers.

 Journal impact factors intend to measure the relative impact of individual journal titles.
 They were devised by Eugene Garfield and use the data collected by Web of Science.

 Journal Citation Reports (JCR) data is separated into two fields, science and social sciences.
 The data will enable you to compare journals, demonstrating, amongst others, the most frequently cited journal in a field and the highest impact journal.
 Data is published annually for the previous year.
 E.g. 2007 data is available mid 2008.

 The JCR recorded training is also available in French, Spanish and Portuguese.

 Publish or Perish